julien040/blog/src/pages/articles/Extract_embeddings_Hacker_News_article.md

 - Health, Society, News
 - Programming

-> **Why aren’t the colours in the same place?** <br><br>Yes, it's a good question.
+> **Why aren’t the colours in the same place?**
+Yes, it's a good question.
 I used the K-means algorithm to cluster the vector in dimension 1536.
 Due to the t-SNE dimensionality reduction, some items may not appear in the same spot when in dimension 2.

 ### Pie chart
 I’ve made a pie chart using the previously made cluster. « Open source, Software development » is by far the most popular topic in terms of number of posts.